 - To infringe on any intellectual property rights (BCC Copyright Policy).

 - To intentionally introduce computer viruses or other malware on the College’s computers or networks.

 - To gain, or attempt to gain, unauthorized access to any computer or network or any use that causes interference with or disruption of network users and resources, including the propagation of computer viruses or other harmful programs.

 - To intercept communications intended for other persons.

 - To share your password information with any other person.

-- To misrepresent either BCC or a person’s role at BCC.
+- To misrepresent either Bristol or a person’s role at Bristol.

 - To distribute chain letters.